-The chosen analytical approach (es) shall be established and maintained by the Manufacturer and shall be made open for inspection by the Technical Service at the time of the type approval.
+The chosen analytical approach (es) shall be established and maintained by the Manufacturer and shall be made open for inspection by the Type-approval authority at the time of the type approval.

-The Technical Service shall perform an assessment of the application of the analytical approach (es).
-The assessment shall include:
+The Type-approval authority shall perform an assessment of the application of the analytical approach (es).

-(a) Inspection of the safety approach at the concept (vehicle) level with confirmation that it includes consideration of:

-i interactions with other vehicle systems;

-ii Malfunctions of the system, within the scope of this UN Regulation;

-iii For functions defined in paragraph 2.3.4. of this UN Regulation:

- Situations when a system free from faults may create safety critical risks (e.g. due to a lack of or wrong comprehension of the vehicle environment);

- Reasonably foreseeable misuse by the driver;

- Intentional modification of the system.

 This approach shall be based on a Hazard / Risk analysis appropriate to system safety.

-(b) Inspection of the safety approach at the system level.
-This may be based on a Failure Mode and Effect Analysis (FMEA), a Fault Tree Analysis (FTA) or any similar process appropriate to system safety.
+(b) Inspection of the safety approach at the system level including a top down (from possible hazard to design) and bottom up approach (from design to possible hazards).
+The safety approach may be based on a Failure Mode and Effect Analysis (FMEA), a Fault Tree Analysis (FTA) and a system-theoretic process analysis (STPA) or any similar process appropriate to as system functional and operational safety.

-(c) Inspection of the validation plans and results.
-This shall include validation testing appropriate for validation, for example, Hardware in the Loop (HIL) testing, vehicle on-road operational testing, or any other testing appropriate for validation.
+(c) Inspection of the validation/verification plans and results including appropriate acceptance criteria.
+This shall include validation testing appropriate for validation, for example, Hardware in the Loop (HIL) testing, vehicle on-road operational testing, or any other testing appropriate for validation/verification.

+The inspection shall confirm that each of the following items is covered where applicable under (a)-(c):

+(i) interactions with other vehicle systems (e.g. braking, steering);

+(ii) Malfunctions (failures) of the automated lane keeping system and system risk mitigation reactions;

+(iii) Situations within the ODD when a system free from faults may create safety critical risks for the driver, passengers and other road users (e.g. lack of or wrong comprehension of the vehicle environment, inadequate control, challenging scenarios)

+(iv) Identification of the relevant scenarios within the ODD including traffic critical scenarios defined elsewhere in this regulation and management method used to select scenarios and validation tool chosen

+(v) Decision making resulting in vehicle control and interaction with other road users and in compliance with traffic rules

+(vi) Reasonably foreseeable misuse by the driver

+(vii) Intentional modification of the system (tampering)

+(viii) Cyber-attacks having an impact on the safety of the vehicle (through the analysis done with the cyber regulation).

-The assessment shall consist of spot checks of selected hazards and faults to establish that argumentation supporting the safety concept is understandable and logical and validation plans are suitable and have been completed.
+The assessment by the approval authority shall consist of spot checks of selected hazards (or cyber threats) to establish that argumentation supporting the safety concept is understandable and logical and implemented in the different functions of the systems.
+The assessment shall also check that validation plans are robust enough to demonstrate safety and have been completed.

+It shall demonstrate that the vehicle is free from unreasonable risks for the driver; passengers and other road users in the operational design domain.
+The safety demonstration shall include:

+- a quantitative pre-validation target (e.g., using validation acceptance criteria), documented by the manufacturer, demonstrating that the introduction of the ADS will overall not increase the level of risk for the driver, passengers and other road users compared to a manually driven vehicles.

+- a qualitative based approach, showing that the most relevant critical scenarios have been addressed and that the overall level of risks has been minimized to an acceptable level for the driver, passengers and other road users.

-The Technical Service may perform or may require to perform tests as specified in paragraph 4. to verify the safety concept."
+The Type-approval authority shall perform or shall require to perform tests as specified in paragraph 4. to verify the safety concept.

 3.4.4.1.
-This documentation shall itemize the parameters being monitored and shall set out, for each fault condition of the type defined in paragraph 3.4.4. of this annex, the warning signal to be given to the driver and/or to service/technical inspection personnel.
+This documentation shall itemize the parameters being monitored and shall set out, for each fault condition of the type defined in paragraph 3.4.4. of this annex, the warning signal to be given to the driver/passengers/other road users and/or to service/technical inspection personnel.